 CHRIST THE KING

-Most of us live in a democratic society but to those who still have monarchies, their king/queen is a symbol of unity.
-David was a shepherd before he was made a king and was the greatest of all the kings of Israel.
-The other kings were bad because they were not good shepherds and so God promised that he himself would be their shepherd and King.
+David was a shepherd before he was made a king and was the greatest king of Israel.
+The other kings were also bad because they were not good shepherds and so God promised that he himself would be their shepherd and King.
 Jesus Christ who was the Good Shepherd (Jn.
 10) was the fulfillment of that promise.

 The Second Coming of Christ (Parousia) is judgment day!
 According to the gospel, he will judge like a shepherd who separates the sheep from the goats.
 Although during the day both the sheep and goats are pasturing together but in the evening the sheep prefer the open air so the goats have to be brought inside.
 Because most of the sheep are white they became a symbol for goodness and are placed on the right; while the blackness of the goats symbolized badness and are placed on the left.
 Just as the shepherd separates the sheep from the goat at the end of the day, Christ as a shepherd and king will also separate the good from the bad at the end of time.
 The sheep are the good people who gave food to the hungry, gave drink to the thirsty, welcomed the stranger, clothed the naked and visited the sick and the prisoner.
 On the other hand, the goats are those people who have failed to do them.
 In surprise, Christ would reveal his presence in the hungry, thirsty, stranger, naked, sick and prisoner.